The $L_p$ dual Minkowski problem for capillary hypersurfaces: Introduction

 where $e:= -E_{n+1}$, hence $e$ is the unit outward normal of $\partial\R^{n+1}_{+}$.
 If $\Sigma$ is convex, then the Gauss image $\nu(\Sigma)$ of $\Sigma$ lies in the spherical cap

 Instead of the usual Gauss map $\nu$, we give another map

 where $C_{\theta}$ is a spherical cap defined by

 which also a capillary hypersurface, $T: \S^n_{\theta}\to C_{\theta}$ is a translation in the vertical direction define by $T(z)=z+\cos\theta\cdot e$.
 The diffeomorphism map $\tilde{\nu}$ called the {\emph{capillary Gauss map}} of $\Sigma$, thus we can reparametrize $\Sigma$ using its inverse on $C_{\theta}$ (we can refer to \cite[Fig. 1]{MWW25a}).
 Hence, we also view the usual support function $h$ of $\Sigma$ as a function defined on $C_{\theta}$.
-Denote $K_{\theta}$ as the set of all capillary convex bodies in $\overline{\R^{n+1}_{+}}$, and $K^{\circ}_{\theta}$ as the family of capillary convex bodies with the origin as an interior point of the flat part of their boundary.
+Denote $\mathcal{K}_{\theta}$ as the set of all capillary convex bodies in $\overline{\R^{n+1}_{+}}$, and $\mathcal{K}^{\circ}_{\theta}$ as the family of capillary convex bodies with the origin as an interior point of the flat part of their boundary.

 Recently, Mei, Wang and Weng \cite{MWW25a} introduce a capillary Minkowski problem, which asks for the existence of a strictly convex capillary hypersurface $\Sigma\subset\overline{\R^{n+1}_{+}}$ with a prescribed Gauss-Kronecker curvature on a spherical cap $C_{\theta}$.
-Subsequently, they \cite{MWW25b} further considered a capillary $L_p$-Minkowski problem for $p\geq 1$.
+Subsequently, they further considered a capillary $L_p$-Minkowski problem for $p\geq 1$ in \cite{MWW25b}.
 Otherwise, Hu, Ivaki and Scheuer \cite{HIS25} consider the capillary Christoffel-Minkowski problem, Hu and Ivaki \cite{HI25} solve the even capillary $L_p$-Minkowski problem for the range $-n< p < 1$ and $\theta\in (0, \frac{\pi}{2})$ using an iterative scheme.
 Wang and Zhu \cite{WZ25} introduce a more general case, i.e., the capillary Orlicz-Minkowski problem.

-We know, in some cases, the above problem can be solved as the application of curvature flow (after obtaining the existence results for the curvature flow).
-Mei, Wang and Weng \cite{MWW25c} first studied a Gauss curvature type flow for capillary hypersurface, i.e., capillary Gauss curvature flow.
+In addition, we also attempted to solve these problems using the curvature flow as a tool.
+From this point of view, Mei, Wang and Weng \cite{MWW25c} studied a Gauss curvature type flow for capillary hypersurface, i.e., capillary Gauss curvature flow.
 Hu, Hu and Ivaki \cite{HHI25} obtained the long-time existence and asymptotic behavior of a class of anisotropic capillary Gauss curvature flow, they also can obtain the existence of smooth solutions to the capillary even $L_p$ Minkowski problem in the Euclidean half-space and capillary $L_p$ Minkowski problem as applications for flow.